lachlan-waugh/6443/slides/content/week02.md

 ## Challenges
 * How are you finding this week's challenges?
-* For each set of challenges, I'll say which I think are worthwhile.
-    * This week: all of them lol
+* For each set of challenges, I'll say which I think are worthwhile. *This week: all of them lol*

 ---

-## Challenge walkthroughs
+## Walkthroughs
 * Present your solution for some of the challenges
-* Only the harder ones though, so probably none from this week
+* Only the harder ones (maybe some of files/blog)

 ---